 9 Id.
-Fair use doctrine is a vehicle for evaluating whether a substantial borrowing might, in the particular context of a particular fact pattern, nevertheless be normatively entitled to go forward without permission and payment.
-The fair use doctrine can render even exact copies non-infringing.
-17 U.S.C. §107 (listing "multiple copies for classroom use" as a possible focus for fair use); Sony Corp. of Am. v.
-Universal City Studios, Inc., 464 U.S. 417, 449-51 (1984) (home videotaping of entire TV programs can be fair use when done for purposes of time-shifting).
+Fair use doctrine is a vehicle for evaluating whether a substantial borrowing might, in the context of a particular fact pattern, nevertheless be normatively entitled to go forward without permission and payment.
+The fair use doctrine can render even exact copies noninfringing.
+17 U.S.C. § 107 (listing "multiple copies for classroom use" as a possible focus for fair use); Sony Corp. of Am. v.
+Universal City Studios, 464 U.S. 417, 449-51 (1984) (home videotaping of entire TV programs can be fair use when done for purposes of time-shifting).
+Goold is quite right that ordinarily "fair use" arises in a defendant's case, and that the defendant will usually bear some or all of the burden of persuasion.
+Goold, Unbundling, supra note 1, at 1836.
+However, the statute itself does not identify "fair use" as an affirmative defense.
+Rather, the Copyright Act's key provision on fair use, 17 U.S.C. § 107 (2012), says only that fair uses are "not an infringement of copyright," a phrase that could be legitimately interpreted to place a burden of proving unfair use on plaintiffs as part of their case in chief.
+In some cases, some portion of a burden to prove unfair use has indeed been placed on plaintiffs, whether implicitly or explicitly.